 As it turns out even international airports have culture.
 The Frankfurt airport has bicycles, reclining chairs, strong internet, charging stations and a cute icon for ‘woman’ dressed in tutu.

 But apparently you are supposed to know to watch the LCD monitor at the gate like a hawk.
-I was parked at e22 for 3 hours, charging away but without a direct line of sight to they LCD.
-Twice I heard passengers of my flight asked to go to gate22, never did I hear my name pages.
+I was parked at e22 for 3 hours, charging away but without a direct line of sight to the LCD.
 I watched people gather for the gate and finally start to board.
 I packed up and joined them only to notice they were boarding a flight for Majorca.
 I checked the LCD; my flight had been moved to gate D22.
-I raced there where the gate agent screamed no at me a if I was not the first frantic passenger she had conversed with.
+I raced there where the gate agent screamed no at me as if I was not the first frantic passenger she had conversed with.
 “We were paging you!”
 No way.

 At the air Berlin desk I recognized a couple from E22.
 Distraught.
 Air Berlin told them to take the train.
 “Super saver fare.”
 When my turn came the agents raised their voices at me too.
 “Go talk to American.”

 Ms American thought she had finished her shift, but her replacement was late and there was a young Oklahoma girl on my heels who I had seen at E22 as well.
-“We’re supposed to be One World” why is air Berlin doing this?
-An appt question that goes beyond the airlines’ alliance.
+“We’re supposed to be One World why is air Berlin doing this?”
+An apt question that goes beyond the airlines’ alliance.

-She was able to wait list me for a flight 6 hours later, sending me with trepidation back to Air Berlin for a boarding pass and luggage rerouting.
-Fortunately there had been a shift change since my first contact at 630 am who barked at me “why are you telling me that?” as I looked up my flight number to be helpful.
-The new one said “I don’t care about class codes and gave me a confirmed seat.
+She was able to waitlist me for a flight 6 hours later, sending me with trepidation back to Air Berlin for a boarding pass and luggage rerouting.
+Fortunately there had been a shift change since my first contact at 0630 who barked at me “why are you telling me that?” as I looked up my flight number to be helpful.
+The new one said “I don’t care about class codes” and gave me a confirmed seat.
 “Don’t hang around the airport, take they subway to the city.
-Sorry it’s raining.”
+Sorry, it’s raining.”